Steering Committees

 Development

-In cooperation with Equality Texas staff, steering committee members can provide support to local development events.
-Established events include Love Equality and Black Tie Dinner (Dallas) and the Stuver Social and annual Equality Texas Gala (Austin).
+In cooperation with Equality Texas staff, steering committee members can provide support to local fundraising events.
+Established events include Love Equality and Black Tie Dinner (Dallas), Barbara Jordan Garden Party (Houston), Merry Merry Martini Mixer (Austin) and the Stuver Social (Austin).
 Members may also research grant opportunities, make connections between Equality Texas and potential funders, gather silent auction items from across the state, or co-sponsor a table with other steering committee members at the Equality Texas annual gala.

 Outreach

-Steering committee members can attend community and networking events as representatives of Equality Texas, organize socials, or sponsor entry-level educational events for potential donors and advocates.
+Steering committee members can attend community and networking events as representatives of Equality Texas, organize social events, sponsor entry-level educational events for potential donors and advocates, and table at regional Pride celebrations across the state.

 Policy and Advocacy